Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

 \subsection{Proof Technique}

-The proofs of these results follow the ideas of algorithm stability, which have been applied in the context of Fréchet means in \cite{Escande2024,brunel2025}.
+The proofs of the convergence rate results follow the ideas of algorithm stability, which have been applied in the context of Fr\'echet means in \cite{Escande2024,brunel2025}.
 In contrast to chaining-based proofs \cite{schoetz19,Ahidar2020}, this allows us to obtain results not cursed by dimension, i.e., we do not require any notion of dimension to be finite or covering numbers to be bounded in some way.

 For the algorithm stability proof, we build on two key results from prior work: the quadruple inequality \cite{quadruple} and the variance inequality \cite{varinequ} for transformations $\tran$ in Hadamard spaces.
 Both results assume that $\tran$ is nondecreasing and convex with a concave derivative.
-While highly nontrivial, they are essential to our arguments.
+Both are highly nontrivial, and both are essential to our arguments.

-Aside from the requirement of these two fundamental properties, our proofs go beyond classical algorithm stability ideas and similar results previously shown for the $2$-Fréchet mean (i.e., $\tran(x)=x^2$) \cite{Escande2024,brunel2025} as the variance inequality for transformations $\tran$ has a distribution-dependent factor that poses one of the main technical challenges for deriving results in expectation.
+Beyond these two properties, our proofs go substantially beyond classical algorithm stability arguments and the corresponding results for the $2$-Fr\'echet mean \cite{Escande2024,brunel2025}.
+The reason is that the variance inequality for general $\tran$ carries a distribution-dependent factor, which is one of the main technical obstacles to deriving results in expectation.